vertica/VerticaPy/docs/source/user_guide_data_preparation_missing_values.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_dp_table_mv_2.html

 The missing values for 'boat' are MNAR; missing values simply indicate that the passengers didn't pay for a lifeboat.
-We can replace all the missing values with a new category 'No Lifeboat' using the ``fillna`` method.
+We can replace all the missing values with a new category 'No Lifeboat' using the :py:func:`~verticapy.vDataFrame.fillna` method.

 .. code-block:: python